Desert Island Books

 ‘What I Was’ by Meg Rosoff: Or ‘How I Live Now’ or ‘The Bride’s Farewell’ – all great.

-Our ‘castaway’ this week (18-1-16) is dinner lady Mrs Sims.
+Our ‘castaway’ this time is dinner lady Mrs Sims.
 Here are her eight Desert Island Books – together with some thoughts:

 ‘Longman Modern English Dictionary’: I just love this book – it’s packed with information: history, maps, important people.
 Mine is so well-used, it’s held together with duct tape !